 Schedule your social media

 If you’re super organized (and feel so inclined) you can even schedule out Instagram photos and pins on Pinterest.
 (I’m OBSESSED with Tailwind.)
-I use Hootsuite for all my pre-scheduling needs, but there are heaps of other pre-scheduling services.
+I use Buffer for all my pre-scheduling needs, but there are heaps of other pre-scheduling services.

 You should also set aside a few minutes a day to pop into your social media account and interact with your friends and followers in real time.
 Robots we are not.